Common dog health problems are easily preventable or can be treated if they are identified in time.

 Dogs, especially larger dogs, are more prone to joint pain and arthritis.

 When puppies are young, they tend to be playful and exuberant.
 As they age, they lose some of their energy.
-But don’t just assume a dog who is quiet is just showing signs of his age.
+But don’t just assume a quiet dog is just showing signs of his age.
 You can help your dog manage pain and stiffness.

-If your dog becomes reluctant to play, go for walks or climb stairs, he may be experiencing joint pain.
+If your dog becomes reluctant to play, go for walks or climb stairs, he may be experiencing arthritis pain and inflammation.

-Other warning signs, dogs yelp if you touch affected joints.
+Other warning signs are dogs yelping if you touch affected joints.
 The joints also may swell or become stiff.

-Obesity is becoming a common dog health problem because owners overfed their dogs and don’t help them get enough exercise.
+Obesity is becoming a common dog health problem because owners overfeed their dogs and don’t help them get enough exercise.

-Obesity also leads to additional problems including kidney and heart disease and joint pain.
+Overweight dogs also can experience additional problems, including kidney and heart disease and joint pain.

 Your best bet to prevent problems due to obesity is to keep your dog at a healthy weight.